 Teachers follow these steps to assign subskills for students to work on in Accelerated Math Instructional Practice.

-- On the Home page, select Instructional Practice under Accelerated Math.
+- On the Home page, select Instructional Practice under Accelerated Math, or select Accelerated Math IP.
+(The name of the option depends on your version of the software.)

 - Select Plan Assignments.